the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-elns.md

 Proprietary solutions are incentivised to attempt to lock-in their customers so that the cost of switching to a competitor is high - so be especially wary of poor export options.
 Note that this tends to change over time.
 New providers are focused on user aquisition so data portability tends to be good at first but decline after a certain point in time.
-Firms tends to follow a pattern of shifting from a user aquisiton phase with favourable terms, to a user retention phase with less favourable ones.
+Firms tends to follow a pattern of shifting from a user acquisition phase with favourable terms, to a user retention phase with less favourable ones.
 Mendeley for example began [encrypting their local database](https://www.zotero.org/support/kb/mendeley_import#mendeley_database_encryption).
 This made it impossible to migrate your local library to different reference managers without going through the Mendeley online library feature.
 This occurred after they had reached a high degree of market penetration and had been acquired by Elsevier.